Recording of births and deaths begun in Boston.

-MassBiologics donates over one million doses of tetanus and diphtheria vaccine to Project HOPE, helping tens of thousands of people in Dominican Republic, Kyrgyzstan and Tajikistan.
+MassBiologics donates over one million doses of tetanus and diphtheria vaccine to global NGO Project HOPE, helping tens of thousands of people in the Dominican Republic, Kyrgyzstan, and Tajikistan receive vaccines.

 - December 2013

-MassBiologics receives orphan drug designation from the U.S. Food and Drug Administration (FDA) for MBL-HCV1, a monoclonal antibody developed to prevent the recurrence of hepatitis C virus (HCV) in patients receiving a liver transplant.
-The monoclonal antibody is intended to to prevent HCV from damaging the transplanted liver.
+MassBiologics receives orphan drug designation from the FDA for MBL-HCV1, a monoclonal antibody developed to prevent the recurrence of Hepatitis C virus (HCV) in patients receiving a liver transplant.
+Clinical trials for MBL-HCV1 began in 2009.

 - April 2014

-Gov. Deval L. Patrick and the Massachusetts Life Sciences Center (MLSC) announce a $5 million grant for MassBiologics to fund major lab and facility renovations, as part of a nearly $6 million initiative to support life-sciences-related capital projects in Boston.
-The grant will be used to build and operate a first-in-Massachusetts cGMP (Current Good Manufacturing Practice) Vector Manufacturing Center (VMC) to respond to a new era in the use of viral vectors to prevent and treat human diseases.
-The VMC will be a 3,900 sq. ft. commercial/clinical scale facility that will include multi-platform upstream cell culture, downstream purification and dedicated fill capabilities.
-The facility will be built within the existing shell space of the research and administration building at MassBiologics.
-The VMC will enhance the ability of the Massachusetts life sciences community to translate breakthrough science into viable commercial products.
-The unique set of competencies and facilities that will be possessed by the VMC do not exist in any current commercial facility capable of manufacturing virus based products..
+MassBiologics receives a $5 million grant to fund major lab and facility renovations, as part of a nearly $6 million initiative to support life-sciences-related capital projects in Boston.
+The grant will be used to build and operate a first-in-Massachusetts cGMP (Current Good Manufacturing Practice) Vector Manufacturing Center to respond to a new era in the use of viral vectors to prevent and treat human diseases.